 The bus ride is a comfortable six and a half hours with a ham bun and juice for lunch near the midway mark.
 I read parts of the New Atkins book, slept a bit and listened to podcasts.
 The couple in the seats in front of us are from Montreal.
 While we were standing next to the bus waiting for luggage at the end of the trip I gave her a curved illusion tract in English.
 At the station I negotiated the cab fare with a taxista and we went and booked into our hotel.

 We walked downtown.
 Downhill is easy.
 We ate at one of the first restaurants we found on the pedestrian mall starting kitty corner from the Plaza de Armas.
 Juanita had trout and I had guinea pig.
 It tasted closer to rabbit then chicken.
 The breaded outer layer was tough and crunchy.
-There are apparently several way to prepare guinea pig.
-The others might be better but I’m fine with stopping at this one.
+There are apparently several ways to prepare guinea pig.
+The others might be better but I’m fine with stopping the experience at this one.

 We grab a cab back uphill to home where I write a bit and we go to bed at nine.
 There is no heat in the room.
 Days are warm here, but it gets cold at night so there are several layers of heavy blankets.
 You stay warm but each breath takes some effort.
 With not much oxygen in the air at this altitude you need a lot of breathes as well.
 Bert Penny told me about a cabin at Powell Lake he overnighted in once.
 They had made blankets out of paper machine wet end felt.
 Think of a double heavy Hudson’s Bay blanket.
 He said you wake up tired.
 Yep.